leopart-hq/leopart/README.md

 # LEOPART

+Unfortunately, I have not had time to work on this project besides university and work in the past year.
+If anyone wants to continue it, I will gladly hand over control of this GitHub organisation.

 This is LEOPART, a fast search engine for electronic components in KicCad files on GitHub.

 Leopart has 4 major components: